-An approach to tackling challenges dealing with a collection of so-called "process variants" is documented in [7].
-It is proposed that for a process variant the change operations that need to be applied to derive it from a base process model are explicitly stored, rather than that only the result of the application of these operations is kept.
+An approach to tackling challenges dealing with a collection of so-called "process variants" is documented in [HBR08].
+It is proposed that for a process variant the change operations that need to be applied to derive it from a base process model are explicitly stored, rather than keeping only the results of these operations.
 This is an idea that is valuable to the area of business process extensibility as well.

-The mixture of design-time and run-time considerations as well as the requirement of supporting restricted changes and the propagation of such changes, positions the field of business process extensibility uniquely with respect to process flexibility and process configuration.
+The mixture of design-time and run-time considerations as well as the requirement of supporting restricted changes and the propagation of such changes, position the field of business process extensibility uniquely with respect to process flexibility and process configuration.